bluescarni/piranha/doc/concepts.rst

 .. cpp:concept:: template <typename T, typename U = T> piranha::Swappable

-   This concept is satisfied if the expressions
+   If at least C++17 is being used, this concept is equivalent to the ``std::is_swappable_with`` type trait.
+That is, the concept is satisfied if the expressions

    .. code-block:: c++